SFU research team helps test potential superbug-killing compound

 The top three priority pathogens include highly drug-resistant Acinetobacter baumannii, Pseudomonas aeruginosa, and Enterobacteriaceae.
 The AB569 compound has been shown to kill these bacteria, plus a wide variety of others, including the notoriously difficult to treat Methicillin-resistant Staphylococcus aureus or MRSA.

 “AB569 will go through additional testing because it shows potential as non-toxic topical drug treatment for a wide range of infections,” says Winsor.
-“The compound was effective at killing all bacteria tested, including those resistant to all common antibiotics.”

 The lab tests of AB569 showed promising results in treating priority pathogens, plus additional bacteria that cause foodborne illness such as E. coli and Listeria.